v1ggs/abstraction/README.md

 In `.abstraction.config.js`, set `server.backend` to your local back-end domain.
 All Webpack's features will be available.

 In development environment, enqueue built JavaScript files, for Webpack and devServer to work properly.
 Don't enqueuw CSS in development.
-Use `.assets.json` for all required info.
-The `assets.json` file will be served by devServer, on the local backend domain (configured in `server.backend`), on port `8080` (e.g. `https://yourdomain.local:8080/.assets.json`).
+Use `assets.json` for all required info.
+The `assets.json` file will be served by devServer, on the local backend domain (configured in `server.backend`), on port `8080` (e.g. `https://yourdomain.local:8080/assets.json`).

 In production, enqueue CSS as well.

-For a differential serving, enqueue both `es5` and `es6` bundles with PHP, reading information from `.assets.json`.
+For a differential serving, enqueue both `es5` and `es6` bundles with PHP, reading information from `assets.json`.
 Then use `type="module"` attribute for `es6` and `nomodule defer` for `es5`.

 > IMPORTANT:
 >
 > - devServer will use the same domain as your backend.
 If you need your local backend to be on a certain port, avoid using `8080`, because it's reserved for devServer.
 You can also override the devServer port in `server.devServer`.

-## CODE QUALITY
+## Code Quality

 ### Formatting